DjOlaiya/MarkovChains/readme.md

-In this project, I use a homogenous finite markov chain to model the economic transition of countries--essentially, I am attempting to answer questions like these:
+Using R, I modelled the economic transition of countries using a time-homogenous finite markov chain.
+A time-homogenous finite markov chain is a process that transitions based purely on the current state of the process.
+Or mathematically,

+{\displaystyle \Pr(X_{n+1}=x\mid X_{n}=y)=\Pr(X_{n}=x\mid X_{n-1}=y)}

+for a finite period of time.

+With this model implemented, I will address transitive queries like the ones posted below:

-1) Assuming a country is currently classified as Low Income, what is the possibility that it might become a Superpower
+* If a country is currently classified as Low Income, what is the possibility that it might become a Superpower?

-2) What is the steady state distribution of countries; what is the probability that a country is classified as Low Income, Middle Income, Upper Middle INcome, etc?
+* What is the steady state distribution of countries?

+* What is the probability that a country is classified as Low Income, Middle Income, Upper Middle Income, etc?

-3) If a country is currently low ranked, how long will it remain there?
+* If a country is currently ranked low relative to other countries, how long will it remain there?

 Etc.